-LOIs and applications must be submitted online through SmartSimple (https://ucop.smartsimple.com/).
-Forms and instructions for LOIs and conference award applications will be available by September 1, 2022.
-The funding start date for all awards except the Conference Awards, Program Initiatives and Program Directed Awards will be August 1, 2023.
-The Standard Conference Award start date will be January 15, 2023, and the Community-Led Conference Award will be June 1, 2023.
-Start dates for Policy Initiative and Program Directed awards will be included in their specific Funding Opportunity Announcements.
+LOIs and applications must be submitted online through SmartSimple (https://rgpogrants.ucop.edu/).
+Forms and instructions for LOIs and conference award applications will be available by September 1, 2024.
+The funding start date for all awards except the Conference Awards, Policy Initiative and Program Directed Initiative Awards will be August 1, 2025.
+The Standard Conference Award start date will be January 15, 2025, and the Community-Led Conference Award will be June 1, 2025.
+Start dates for Policy Initiative and Program Directed Initiative Initiative awards will be included in their specific Funding Opportunity Announcements.